What are Cryptocurrencies?

 The company can also code their Coins to have benefits (like the 10% discount mentioned earlier).
 An excellent example of this is the vSlice token created by the vDice team.
 Not only can you trade vSlice on some exchanges, but you actually get a share of profits from their games based on how many you hold.
 If you are familiar with Stocks, then you can almost think of it as receiving dividends.

 I agree that Cryptocurrencies are the future of money.
 While we will probably always have fiat money, Cryptocurrency is becoming more mainstream.
 A Visa debit card that converts your Bitcoin to dollars and lets you spend it almost anywhere is a great sign.
-This post does not go over the more technical aspects of Cryptocurrencies, such as mining and the different ‘Proofs’.
-These will be covered later in a more technical article.
-If you have read the introduction to Blockchains, be sure to check out the What is a Smart Contract? post to round off your knowledge of the Blockchain universe!
+Check out the wallet and exchange tutorial pages to start diving in!